katebeavis/CV/README.md

  * HTML & CSS
  * Twitter Bootstrap & Google Materialize
  * APIs such as Twilio & Google Maps
-* Object Orientated Design following SOLID principles
+* Object Orientated Design following SOLID principles.
-* MVC Design Pattern
+* MVC Design Pattern.
-* Agile principles & practices such as SCRUM & Kanban
+* Agile principles & practices such as SCRUM & Kanban.
-* Pair programming
+* Pair programming.
-* Version control with Git
+* Version control with Git.

 ###Test and Behaviour Driven Development
-I am an avid believer in test and behaviour driven development
+I am an avid believer in test and behaviour driven development.
-* All my projects having test coverage of 90 - 100%
+* All my projects have test coverage of 90 - 100%.
-* Experience of using Rspec, Jasmine, Protractor, Cucumber, Capybara and Travis with Code Climate for continuous integration
+* Experience of using Rspec, Jasmine, Protractor, Cucumber, Capybara and Travis with Code Climate for continuous integration.

 ###People Management
-I have been responsible for managing teams of up to 40 people on a daily basis
+I have been responsible for managing teams of up to 40 people on a daily basis.
- * Friendly with excellent intrapersonal skills
+ * Friendly with excellent intrapersonal skills.
- * Responsible for staff training which lead to improved nps and made a positive impact to the business
+ * Responsible for staff training which lead to improved nps and made a positive impact to the business.

 ###Communication & Teamwork
-I work well within a group and thrive on team dynamics
+I work well within a group and thrive on team dynamics.
- * Pair programmed everyday at Makers Academy
+ * Pair programmed everyday at Makers Academy.
- * Engaging with the general public was a key part of my job leading to excellent communication skills
+ * Engaging with the general public was a key part of my job leading to excellent communication skills.
- * Worked as part of a team everyday
+ * Worked as part of a team everyday.

 #Education
 ###[Makers Academy](www.makersacademy.com) (February to April 2015)